-The new service will commence in June 2019.
-It will take approximately 3 months to complete delivery of the bins.
-You will receive an information pack with your bin.
+The new service commenced in June 2019.
+It took approximately 3 months to complete delivery of the bins.
+Information packs were delivered with your bin.

 What happens if I am not in when my wheelie bin is delivered?

 You do not need to be at home when your bin is delivered.
-The bin will be delivered onto your property.
+The bin was delivered onto your property.

 What size wheelie bin will we be receiving?